 In this Coleman 6 person instant cabin tent review, we unveiled the secrets of the tent.
-It’s more suitable as a four person instant tent, it’s pretty easy to set up, the poles may be weak and the WeatherTec system isn’t great for rain and difficult weather.
+It’s more suitable as a good four person instant tent, it’s pretty easy to set up, the pole structure may be weak and the WeatherTec system isn’t great for rain and difficult weather.

 By no means is this a bad tent, but it’s best for beginners going on casual weekend camping trips during the summer.
-It would also make a great tent for kids camping in the backyard.
+These also make great tents for kids camping in the backyard.

 You can also check out our reviews of the best coleman tents.